DEFRA/dst-guides/process/pull_request.md

 Link to originating story/bug/card in relevant system (e.g. Jira or Trello)

-Brief description covering what the change is and why we're making it.
+Description covering why we're making this change, and briefly what the change is.
 ```

 For example